hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 A driver’s history record contains information about license suspension, tickets, reported accidents, and traffic convictions.
 Requests for driving records are made in person or by mail at the District Court where the individual resides.

 • In-person requests: Requesters may obtain driver history records from the Clerk of District Court’s Office in the county where they reside.
-Requesters must provide their license number at the time of request and pay the fee of $9.00 by check or money order.
+Requesters may need to provide their license number at the time of request and pay the fee of $9.00 by check or money order.

 Can Traffic Violations And Infractions Be Expunged/Sealed In Hawaii?

 It depends.
-Generally, the court will grant a request to seal or expunge if the driver was acquitted, the charges were dismissed, or the conviction was overturned.
+Generally, the court tends to grant a request to seal or expunge if the driver was acquitted, the charges were dismissed, or the conviction was overturned.
 The court will also weigh the offender’s request against the public’s right to access the record.

 disclaimer